Medicare Skilled Nursing Facility Prospective Payment System

 Improving Medicare Post-Acute Transformation (IMPACT) Act

-In 2014, Congress passed the IMPACT Act in an effort to better understand the differences in payments and outcomes among four post-acute care settings: skilled nursing facilities (SNFs), inpatient rehabilitation facilities (IRFs), home health, and long-term care hospitals (LTCHs).
-The IMPACT Act requires the standardization of data across these four post-acute care settings.
-Currently, each setting has its own distinct assessment tool (SNFs use the MDS).
-These separate assessment tools do not collect or track data in a consistent manner, making it difficult to evaluate the distinctions between the settings.
-However, CMS has already begun—and will continue—to change the assessment tools in order to comply with the mandates of the IMPACT Act.
-The Act also requires reports examining the possibility of implementing a unified PPS across all four settings.
+In 2014, Congress passed the IMPACT Act in an effort to better understand the differences in payments and outcomes among four post-acute care settings: SNFs, inpatient rehabilitation facilities, home health, and long-term care hospitals.
+The IMPACT Act requires the standardization of data across those four settings.
+Currently, each setting has its own distinct assessment tool—for example, SNFs use the MDS.
+These separate assessment tools do not always collect or track data the same way, making it difficult to evaluate the distinctions between the settings.
+However, CMS has already begun—and will continue—to change the assessment tools to comply with the mandates of the IMPACT Act.
+The IMPACT Act also requires reports examining the possibility of implementing a unified PPS across all four settings.

 Resources